 - Adjustable disc drags allow anglers to make fine adjustments to the level of drag pressure.

 - Spring and pawl, or “click and pawl” systems feature a spring that pushes the prawl into a gear on the reel spool to produce a drag.
 Spring and pawl is best for light fishing, when targeting panfish.

 - Disc drag pushes a large-diameter pad against the reel spool’s braking surface.
-Pressure is applied directly to increase overall control and efficiency.
-Cork or synthetic materials, like Teflon, are used in disc drag systems.
+Pressure is direct to increase overall control and efficiency.
+Disc drag systems use cork or synthetic materials, like Teflon.
 Cork provides a smoother, more consistent pressure and can be easily adjusted.
 These systems are great for fighting large, strong fish.

 - Caliper drag systems fall between disc and spring and pawl.
 A caliper pad pushes against the braking surface of the spool.
 This friction slows the way the reel spool spins.